xyproto/algernon/README.md

 ServerInfo() -> string

 // Direct the logging to the given filename.
 If the filename is an empty
 // string, direct logging to stderr.
-Returns true if successful.
+Returns true on success.
 LogTo(string) -> bool

 // Returns the version string for the server.